cheapjack/StasisCraft/Workshop2.md

 It's your job to be the stimulus in the system, in this case we are representing temperature through glass *silos* with giant flowchart labels.
 When the silo is full (top centre block) of sand it will be marked as **too hot** ie the Dermis and other parts of the nervous system will send signals to the **Hypothalamus** to react.

+You will use the [RF-Craft](https://github.com/cheapjack/StasisCraft/blob/master/Workshop2.md#hypothalamus-radio) buttons like a **Hypothalamus radio** stimulaing the system to increase temperature, and then responding to the Hypothalamus alerts and commands.
+You need to **STIMULATE** then **LISTEN** to the feedback response or you will all die...

  * Use the `GREEN` & `YELLOW` RF-Craft Buttons to fill the 2 Temperature silos with sand.
 The trigger point is the centre top of each silo
  * Once we have triggered the response you need to wait from orders from Hypothalamus
  * Hypothalamus orders with `/say Hypo says reduce SkinTemp1` or `/say Hype says reduce SkinTemp2 with BLUE button`